Why does my phone battery die so fast?

 Background apps running wild

-Screen brightness and timeout too high
+High screen brightness and long timeout

-Poor signal or constant connectivity
+Poor signal strength or connectivity issues

-Outdated software or buggy updates
+Outdated software or recent updates

-Aging battery or temperature extremes
+Aging battery or poor health

 Malware or rogue processes